-Yesterday the massive data breach by Electronic Arts was announced (EA) which resulted in theft approximately 780 GB of data containing FIFA 21 and Frostbite source code.
+Yesterday the massive data breach by Electronic Arts was announced (EA) which resulted in the theft of approximately 780 GB of data containing the source code of FIFA 21 and Frostbite.

 Although the code is not available (yet) on the web, hackers posted screenshots of the stolen content as proof that the code belonged.
 Today, a new report on the Motherboard provides more information on how the attack took place.